Political theology in China: People's Republic of China

+From the late-1950s (under the Anti-Rightist Campaign and the Great Leap Forward) until the Cultural Revolution (1966–1976), religion was strongly politicized and eventually de facto outlawed.
+It would not be until the death of Mao Zedong and the end of the Cultural Revolution that religion would regain its voice in the political space.
+Part of this was made possible by the 1982 introduction of a Communist Party policy known as "Document 19", which again underscored the protection of freedom of religious belief.
+This opened up the 1980s to a liberalization of religious practice when compared to earlier periods.

 Protestantism

-After 1949, the founding of the People's Republic of China, the Chinese Protestant leaders encountered new challenges – the new regime of the communist government is based on atheistic ideology of Marxism.
-They had to decide how to deal with the relationship with the atheistic government.
+Chinese Protestant leaders under Maoist China had to decide how to deal with the relationship with the atheistic government.
 There were different attitudes and theologies among Chinese Christians.
 Some of them, such as Y. T. Wu, who were willing to support the new government, helped to pen the Christian Manifesto and initiated the Three-Self movement (TSPM) in 1950s; they reconstructed theology in terms of cooperation.
 Others, such as Wang Mingdao, were unwilling to endorse the radical TSPM and refused to support the new government, are regarded as the forerunners of the present-day house church.

 In the 1950s Denunciation Campaigns, some Christian leaders, such as Wang Mingdao, Watchman Nee, from the opposing camp were arrested and sentenced in the name of counter-revolutionaries.
 During the ten years of Cultural Revolution (1966–1976), all the religious activities were banned and many Christians met and worshiped in the Christians' houses.

 In 1980s, religious activities recovered and churches gradually opened.
 However, Christians unwilling to join the TSPM churches chose to gather in unregistered house churches, commemorating in personal houses or apartments.
 K. H. Ting and Wang Weifan were leaders and representatives of the TSPM church.
 Wang Mingdao and Wang Yi would be representatives of the house church; the latter Wang is the pastor in the urban church in Chengdu which is not a traditional house church yet still claims the link to the house church.